davidhtf/drlnd/p1_navigation/Report.md

 * Parameters concerning the neural network, which are:
   * Architecture of the neural network - in this case, the number of hidden layer and the number of node of each hidden layer

-For tuning the agent to solving the environment (i.e. achieving an average score of 13+ over the last 100 episodes) with min training episodes needed.
+For tuning the agent to solving the environment (i.e. achieving an average reward of 13+ over the last 100 episodes) with min training episodes needed.
 I have tried a permutation of the hyper-parameters set out above.

-The best result I can obtain (solving the environemnt in 380 episodes) are achieve with the following setting:
+The best result I can obtain (solving the environemnt in 380 episodes) are achieved with the following setting:
 * Epsilon at start = 1.0 , epsilon decay rate = 0.99, min epsilon = 0.05
 * Replay buffer size = 1e5, minibatch size = 64, discount factor = 0.99, weight for soft update of target parameters = 1e-3, learning rate = 5e-4, update steps for learning of the network = 3
 * Number of hidden layer = 2,  number of node of each hidden layer = {fc1_units: 64, fc2_units: 32}